gurkancaner/writerassist/documentation/developmentLogs.md

 14. Twitter login is implemented, its working now
 15. Story adding, editing, listing is done.
 16. A few small touches like date formatting, story count etc.
+17. Twitter search integration is done, pulls tweets according to title